 - Set your appliance timers to operate during off-peak hours only.

 Electricity indeed costs more at peak hours and using off-peak electricity can save you a lot on your energy bills.
 The higher the demand for energy, the higher it will cost you.
-Beyond the savings, this can also be a more convenient option for many household chores specially if you’re spending most of your daytime at work.
+Beyond the savings, this can also be a more convenient option for many household chores especially if you’re spending most of your daytime at work.

 Check out Econnex for more ways on how to save on energy at home.